SharePoint/sp-dev-docs/docs/sp-add-ins/working-with-folders-and-files-with-rest.md

 ## Working with files by using REST

-The following example shows how to **retrieve** all of the files in a folder.
+The following example shows how to **retrieve all of the files in a folder**.

 ```
 url: http://site url/_api/web/GetFolderByServerRelativeUrl('/Folder Name')/Files